RobertLlb/RobertLlb/README.md

 🤔 I'm looking for help with: Improving my skills in data analysis and machine learning.

-💬 Ask me about: Web development, mobile development, and SaaS, as well as best practices in programming.
+💬 Ask me about: Data Visualization, Web development, mobile app development, and SaaS, as well as best practices in programming.

-📫 How to contact me: You can reach out to me directly here on GitHub or via email at robertlacerda95@hotmail.com.

 😄 Pronouns: He/him.